MartinJGallagher/BBQ/README.md

 By default, BBQ creates and uses the ~/bbqArchive directory to store BBQ archives.
 This can be changed in the script.

+## Sample Session

+Create a directory that you will use for this tutorial.
+It doesn't matter where the directory is.
+We will call this the BBQTest directory.

+Create the following script in the BBQTest directory, and name it "testing"

+> #!/bin/bash\
+> date

+type:
+> $ bbq init

+This creates the .bbq directory in the BBQTest directory, and registers the directory in the ~/.bbqRegistry file.

+type:
+> $ bbq scripts

+Create the following script, and name it "processingScript"

+> #!/bin/bash
+> cat *

+type:
+>$ bbq main

+Now, run the testing script:

+>$ bbq run ./testing

+When the script has run, type:

+>$ bbq process

+This causes scripts to be run for all of the bbq runs that have been completed, and copies the results into the bbq results.
+To view the results:

+>$ bbq results\
+>$ ls -l

+There wi..

 ## Commands

 ### Basic

 CheckBBQ
 snap
 init
 archive

 ### Movement

 delete
 list
 load <dir>